KravetsBohdan/ApartmentRentalApplication/README.md

 •	Users can update their profile information.

-•	Users can list their apartments for renting.
+•	Users can list their apartments for booking.

 •	Users can view apartments listed by other users and book them for a period of time.